 - Ultra Fine: This glitter will float in the air if you throw it.
 It is like fairy dust.
 There is an opalescent ultra fine that is nearly invisible until it hits the light.
-Crystalina ultra fine is opaque glitter that reflects back color in a different way.
+Crystalina ultra fine is opaque glitter that reflects color in a different way.
 You have to get up close and personal to see this glitter.
 This is the type of glitter used on nails, so you should be able to find it almost anywhere

 - Extra Fine: This is available in a wide range of colors and has excellent coverage.
 It carries a beautiful delicate sparkle.
-It can have a similar shine and coverage, but it's available at a cheaper price than the ultrafine glitter.
+It can have a similar shine and coverage, but it's available at a lower price than the ultrafine glitter.

 - Fine: Probably the most used of all the glitters.
-It covers well, has plenty of shine and is very economical.
+It covers well, has plenty of shine, and is very economical.
 It is easier to clean up than the ultra-fine and fine glitters.
 But it has less glitz than the ultra fine and the fine.

 - Medium: This glitter is meant to be seen from a farther distance.
 It's available in a limited range of colors, but the price point on this glitter is very good.

 - Large: Large glitter is not generally used in paper applications.
-It would be more used on floats than on pages.
+It would be used more on floats than on pages.

 Types of Glues for Loose Glitter